In this example, the defaultAdmin

 This section lists the most commonly used functions on the Multi-Token template, along with their respective parameters and potential failure scenarios.
 These functions include:

-At this time, failure scenarios and error messages received from the blockchain are not passed through Circle's APIs.
-Instead, you will receive a generic ESTIMATION_ERROR
+blockchain are passed through Circle's APIs.
+Instead, you will receive a

 The mintTo

-function allows you to create new NFTs or increase the supply of existing NFTs.
+existing NFTs.
 It is a flexible function that can cater to both scenarios.

 Parameter | Type | Description |